 Gratitude is synonymous with thankfulness + appreciation, but when I think of gratitude I think about valuing what is important, not just acknowledging it.
 It's easy enough to express your gratitude by saying thank you, sending a nice note or sharing a special gift with someone to let them know how thankful you are for them.

 The things you value in your life say a lot about you.
 They tend to make your life easier, but sometimes harder.
-Taking time to think about what you are grateful for offers a great deal of clarity around what is useful and what is not useful.
-Learning something new each day is also an important part of growth.
-At the same time, it is important to make space for this growth to occur by clearing out the clutter--physically, emotionally, mentally, spiritually and metaphorically--to welcome personal expansion.
-Out with the old, in with the new!
-You can do this by literally getting rid of stuff, practicing forgiveness, releasing pent up resentment, shame, regret or other things trapping you in the past or by trying new techniques such as banishing or cleansing rituals.
+Taking time to think about what you are grateful for offers a great deal of clarity around what is useful and what isn’t useful.

-Gratitude really helps you let go of the heavy burdens you have been carrying.
+Gratitude helps you let go of the heavy burdens you are carrying.
 The trappings of a scarcity mindset look a lot like hoarding.
-Constantly worrying about not having enough amounts to piles and piles of useless things, just in case, you never know when you might need it.
+Constantly worrying about not having enough amounts to piles + piles of useless stuff, just in case because you never know when you might need it.

 There's one more things I need to know...